 Bar and Court Admissions

-Kathryn Reilly represents clients in complex commercial litigation, including antitrust matters and class actions in highly regulated industries.
-BTI Consulting named Katie to its nationwide 2019 Client Service All-Stars based on input from corporate counsel, and Chambers USA ranks her for commercial litigation in Colorado.
-In 2019, Law Week Colorado named Katie the "Barrister's Choice" Best Antitrust Lawyer after naming her the "People's Choice" for three straight years.
+Katie Reilly represents clients in complex commercial litigation, including antitrust matters and class actions in highly regulated industries.
+BTI Consulting named Katie a nationwide 2022 Client Service All-Stars MVP based on input from corporate counsel, and Chambers USA ranks her for commercial litigation in Colorado.
+For five straight years, Law Week Colorado has named Katie either the "Barrister's Choice" or “People’s Choice” Best Antitrust Lawyer.
 Katie serves on the firm's five-member management committee.

 Katie has favorably represented antitrust clients in matters involving monopolization, conspiracy, price fixing, exclusive dealing, and other competition-related disputes, including trade secrets and non-compete actions.
 She has extensive knowledge of the regulatory hurdles and obligations her clients face, and she develops effective litigation and trial strategies based on her clients' business priorities.
 Katie also routinely provides antitrust counseling to clients in connection with their formation of joint ventures, development of pricing policies, collaborations with competitors, and other activities potentially involving antitrust laws.